Doctor of Philosophy in Addictive Disorders and Recovery Studies (Ph.D.)

 Texas Tech's Ph.D. program in Addictive Disorders and Recovery Studies (ADRS) is one of the only programs of its kind in the country.
-The addiction studies doctoral degree is designed to produce graduates that will excel in academic, government, and private sector careers while fulfilling the increasing need for addiction recovery scientists.
+This in-person doctorate degree in addiction studies is designed to produce graduates that will excel in academic, government, and private sector careers while fulfilling the increasing need for addiction recovery scientists.

 Students in the ADRS graduate program will have access to outstanding research laboratories and recovery resources associated with a nationally recognized collegiate recovery community.
 Students will learn from faculty members who are leaders in the field of addiction recovery.